-- Mac OS X systems: /Users/your user name/rti\workspace/5.2.0/examples - UNIX-based systems: /home/your user name/rti\workspace/5.2.0/examples - Windows systems: your Windows documents folder\rti\workspace\5.2.0\examples
+- Mac OS X systems: /Users/your user name/rti_workspace/5.3.1/examples - UNIX-based systems: /home/your user name/rti_workspace/5.3.1/examples - Windows systems: your Windows documents folder\rti_workspace\5.3.1\examples

 Where 'your Windows documents folder' depends on your version of Windows.
-For example, on Windows 7, the folder is C:\Users\your user name\Documents; on Windows Server 2003, the folder is C:\Documents and Settings\your user name\Documents.
+For example, on Windows 10, the folder is C:\Users\your user name\Documents.

-Note: You can specify a different location for rti\workspace.
+Note: You can specify a different location for rti_workspace.
 You can also specify that you do not want the examples copied to the workspace.
+For details, see Controlling Location for RTI Workspace and Copying of Examples in the Connext DDS Getting Started Guide.

-You can find several example configurations, called profiles, in the directory examples/connext\dds/qos.
-The easiest way to use one of these profile files is to either set the environment variable NDDS\QOS\ PROFILES to the path of the file you want, or copy that file into your current working directory with the file name USER\QOS\PROFILES.xml before running your application.
+You can find several example configurations, called profiles, in the directory examples/connext_dds/qos.
+The easiest way to use one of these profile files is to either set the environment variable NDDS_QOS PROFILES to the path of the file you want, or copy that file into your current working directory with the file name USER_QOS_PROFILES.xml before running your application.

-4.3 Compact, Type-Safe Data: Programming with DDS Data Types
+4.3 Compact, Type-Safe Data Programming with DDS Data Types